Publications

 Unleashing Prosperity Through Deregulation (January 31, 2025)

-The President issued an EO aimed at promoting financial prudence and reducing regulatory burdens.
+The president issued an EO aimed at promoting financial prudence and reducing regulatory burdens.
 The order mandates that for every new regulation introduced, at least ten existing regulations must be identified for elimination.
 This approach is intended to manage and control the costs of regulations through a rigorous regulatory budgeting process.
 The order also sets a regulatory cap for fiscal year 2025, requiring that the total incremental cost of all new regulations be significantly less than zero.
 The Director of the OMB is tasked with providing guidance on implementing these requirements and ensuring compliance.
 The order emphasizes the importance of alleviating unnecessary regulatory burdens to secure America’s economic prosperity and national security.

 Limiting Lame-Duck Collective Bargaining Agreements that Improperly Attempt to Constrain the New President (January 31, 2025)

-The memorandum criticizes last-minute Collective Bargaining Agreements (“CBAs”) by the previous administration that bind the new administration, stating they undermine democratic principles and the President’s authority.
+The memorandum criticizes last-minute Collective Bargaining Agreements (“CBAs”) by the previous administration that bind the new administration, stating they undermine democratic principles and the president’s authority.
 It prohibits executive departments and agencies from making CBAs in the 30 days before a new administration that create new obligations or extend existing agreements.
 Any such agreements must be promptly disapproved.
 The memorandum also clarifies it does not impair existing legal authorities or the functions of the OMB.
 The aim is to ensure the new administration can implement its policies effectively.

 Immediate Assessment of Aviation Safety (January 30, 2025)

 On January 29, 2025, a tragic collision occurred between a commercial aircraft and a military helicopter near Ronald Reagan Washington National Airport, resulting in significant loss of life.
-This incident has prompted the President to order an immediate review of the Federal Aviation Administration’s (“FAA”) hiring and safety protocols.
+This incident has prompted the president to order an immediate review of the Federal Aviation Administration’s (“FAA”) hiring and safety protocols.
 The memorandum criticizes past administrations for prioritizing diversity and inclusion over merit-based hiring, which is believed to have compromised aviation safety.
-The President has directed the Secretary of Transportation and the FAA Administrator to reassess all hiring decisions and safety protocols from the past four years, take corrective actions, and ensure that aviation safety standards are uncompromised.
+The president has directed the Secretary of Transportation and the FAA Administrator to reassess all hiring decisions and safety protocols from the past four years, take corrective actions, and ensure that aviation safety standards are uncompromised.
 The goal is to restore a commitment to safety and competence within the FAA, ensuring that all Americans can fly with peace of mind.

 Additional Measure to Combat Anti-Semitism (January 29, 2025)